amelentev/java-oo/README.md

 	http://amelentev.github.io/eclipse.jdt-oo-site/

-Tested on Eclipse Standard 4.3.1.
-Should work with older/newer versions too.
+Tested on Eclipse Standard 4.3.2.
+Should work with older versions too.
+Don't work in 4.4 yet.

 ## [Netbeans IDE] ##
 1. Add [javac-oo-plugin.jar] as compile or processor library to Netbeans.